vitalk/classy-button/README.md

 accessibility, and styling:

 - Whenever possible, use `button` over `a`.
-- Never set `tabindex` on buttons - let the browser automaticaly set that.
+- Never set `tabindex` on buttons - let the browser automatically set that.

 ```html
 <button class="button">Button</button>